Hidden Treasures

 So in July of 1956 we left Pat’s home in Pittsburgh and set out on our long journey to western Nebraska.
 Pat was seven months pregnant.
 We were ready to conquer the world, though I was still wet behind the ears as a pastor.

-Now fifty-two years later I can look back on the way our gracious God has led us and blessed us and met all our needs.
+Now over fifty-five years later we look back on the way our gracious God has led us and blessed us and met all our needs.
 We can only rejoice in the wisdom He has given us to raise our children and pastor churches over the years.
 But that’s another story.

 We thank God for our three grown children who each love the Lord and for the godly mates He has given to each of them.
 We thank Him for eleven grandchildren who each love the Lord.
-Now four of them are married to godly mates and our first great-grandchild is expected in January 2009.
+Now they are married to godly mates and the great-grandchildren are coming!

 What does He have for us in the future?
 We have no idea; but the God who has provided for us and met every need and filled our lives with joy and purpose, will continue to go with us to the end of this life and then take us to be with Himself in Heaven; not because of our works, but because of what Christ accomplished for us on Calvary.